steveseguin/social_stream/README.md

 ##### A couple common examples

 An overly simple example of how to use the GET API would be: https://io.socialstream.ninja/XXXXXXXXXX/sendChat/null/Hello, which sends HELLO.
-Replace XXXXX with your Social Stream session ID.
+Replace XXXXX with your Social Stream Ninja session ID.
 Other options, like `https://io.socialstream.ninja/XXXXXXXXXX/clearOverlay` should work, too.

 You can use this API to clear the featured-chat, poke the next-in-queue item, and more.
 It works with WSS or HTTP requests.